Access | ||

 You can change the default notification settings in Canvas by selecting your preferences.

-- Click Account in the left-most Global Navigation (the menu in navy blue), and select Notifications.
+2. Click Account in the left-most Global Navigation, and select Notifications.

-- Once you set the filter, you will see a table of all the emails associated with your Canvas account and all types of notifications that you can receive.
-Select the notifications you want by clicking the icon under each email address.
+4. Once you set the filter, you will see a table of all the emails associated with your Canvas account and all types of notifications that each can receive.
+Select the notifications you want by clicking the email notification icon under each address.

 Tips

-- Keep your email address up to date in Canvas.
-If you don't see the right email when checking notifications, you can change it.
+• Keep your email address up to date in Canvas.
+If you don't see the desired email when checking notifications, you can change it.
 Click "Account" in the left-most Global Navigation and select "Settings".
-On the settings page, use the list on the right to add a new email or change which email is your default.
-You may get an email at the new address about the change; make sure to click the confirmation link it contains.
+On the settings page, use the list on the right to add a new email or change which email is your default (the "starred" one).
+You may get an email at the new address about the change; make sure to click the confirmation link that it contains.

 Canvas FAQ